 Welcome | Bienvenue

-Library staff members are here to help you navigate the information world.
-Just ask!
-We are here to assist you.
-In so many ways, the Library has everything you need.
-Please feel free to visit one of our branch libraries or reach us online.
+The Library’s staff members are here to help you navigate the information world, so please don’t hesitate to ask!
+We are here to assist you with everything the Library has to offer.
+Please feel free to visit one of our branches or reach us online.

 C. Colleen Cook, Trenholme Dean of Libraries